srinadh99/srinadh99.github.io/index.md

 <h2>Recent News</h2>

     <ul class="home-news">
+      <li>(December 2025) Greatful to offer a course on ASTR-8750: Machine Learning for the Physical Sciences at Clemson.
+    .</li>
       <li>(October 2025) Our work on the COSI lightcurve tool is presented at the COSI Workshop, Washington University, St. Louis.</li>
       <li>(July 2025) Our work on MargFormer (poster) and COSI GRB Localization (oral) is presented at the AstroAI Workshop, Harvard University.</li>
       <li>(June 2025) Our work on MargFormer (poster) is presented at CV4Science workshop, CVPR 2025.</li>